Pompton Lakes Public Schools

 Students identified as advanced learners in secondary grades will receive academic instruction at the honors and/or advanced placement level in all major content areas and in specialized courses as identified in the Pompton Lakes School Program of Study.
+Students many also elect to participate in self-selected, project-based learning projects.
 Advanced coursework affords students the opportunity to master accelerated curriculum as well as earn college credits through dual enrollment.

 **To translate any of these documents into another language, set the district homepage to your desired language by clicking on Translate.

 ** Para traducir cualquiera de estos documentos a otro idioma, configure la página de inicio del distrito en el idioma que desee haciendo clic en Traducir.

 ** Për të përkthyer ndonjë prej këtyre dokumenteve në një gjuhë tjetër, vendosni faqen kryesore të rrethit në gjuhën tuaj të dëshiruar duke klikuar në Përkthe.